rubygems/bundler/README.md

 For help with common problems, see [ISSUES](https://github.com/bundler/bundler/blob/master/ISSUES.md).

+### Other questions

+To see what has changed in recent versions of Bundler, see the [CHANGELOG](https://github.com/bundler/bundler/blob/master/CHANGELOG.md).

+Feel free to chat with the Bundler core team (and many other users) on IRC in the  [#bundler](irc://irc.freenode.net/bundler) channel on Freenode, or via email on the [Bundler mailing list](http://groups.google.com/group/ruby-bundler).

 ### Contributing

 If you'd like to contribute to Bundler, that's awesome, and we <3 you.
 There's a guide to contributing to Bundler (both code and general help) over in [DEVELOPMENT](https://github.com/bundler/bundler/blob/master/DEVELOPMENT.md)

-The `master` branch contains our current progress towards version 1.5.
-Versions 1.0-1.3 each have their own stable branches.
-Please submit bugfixes as pull requests to the stable branch for the version you would like to fix.

-### Core Team

-The Bundler core team consists of André Arko ([@indirect](http://github.com/indirect)), Terence Lee ([@hone](http://github.com/hone)), and Jessica Lynn Suttles ([@jlsuttles](http://github.com/jlsuttles)), with support and advice from original Bundler author Yehuda Katz ([@wycats](http://github.com/wycats)).

-### Other questions

-To see what has changed in recent versions of Bundler, see the [CHANGELOG](https://github.com/bundler/bundler/blob/master/CHANGELOG.md).

-Feel free to chat with the Bundler core team (and many other users) on IRC in the  [#bundler](irc://irc.freenode.net/bundler) channel on Freenode, or via email on the [Bundler mailing list](http://groups.google.com/group/ruby-bundler).
+### Support work on Bundler

+Bundler is developed entirely by a team of volunteers.
+If Bundler saves your company time and money, contribute to the [Bundler development fund on Gittip](http://www.gittip.com/bundler).
+Every dollar goes towards Bundler documentation, outreach, and development.